 During brightly lit summer months, we remove bulbs from fixtures to conserve energy.

-Canyon Creek has recycling programs in place to manage other forms of waste produced such as paper, plastic, cardboard and metals.
-For example, all of the offices and cubicles contain recycle bins for used paper and recycle bins for soda cans and bottles are located in the kitchen areas.
-Even the disposable coffee cups used throughout the facility are recyclable.
+Canyon Creek has recycling programs in place to manage other forms of waste produced such as plastic, cardboard and metals.
+We source recyclable materials when possible, such as the disposable coffee cups used throughout the facility.

 Canyon Creek initiated a Kaizen program in 2010 to reduce paperwork waste throughout the company.
 As a result, 15 to 20% of the paper copies circulated between departments were deemed unnecessary and discontinued.
 We also encourage the use of PDF documents as an alternative to circulating printed copies.